oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 Figure : Representations and Implementations

-TOSCA representations don't just track individual components and their management aspects, they also capture how the various components interact with the goal of providing complete system functionality.
+TOSCA representations don't just track individual components and their management aspects; they also capture how the various components interact, with the goal of providing complete system functionality.
 TOSCA accomplishes this by modeling the *topology* of systems as *graphs* where nodes in the graph represent the components under management and vertices in the graph represent containment,